ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

       [else (quit)])))
 ```

 Here we are!
-A real snake game, made with racket, working perfectly!
+A real snake game, made with racket, working corretly!
 Happiness fills my soul and tired body.

 ![r-cade final-snake](/blog/2021-09-08-one_day_with_racket/img/23-r-cade_final-snake.png)

 > 00:01 it was a long, but also an amazing and rewarding experience.
-> Racket bring simplicity, expressiveness and well-made baked-in community DSL on the table.
+> Racket bring simplicity, expressiveness and well-made baked-in community DSLs on the table.
 >
-> Before publishing this article, I'll take the time to correct this notes and refacto my final code that you can find on the github repo.
+> Before publishing this article, I'll take the time to refacto my final code that you can find on [this github repo](https://github.com/ltruchot/1day/tree/master/racket).
+>
 > I'll find as well resources to go further, shared in this article.
 Thank you for your reading me, following me, sharing that and for you patience during this looooong journey.
 >
 > Hope to see you soon!